 Wondering if you can feminize your voice?
 You can!
 We are dedicated to spreading the word, and we hope this information will help clear up any questions or concerns.

-MTF voice training, often referred to as voice feminization therapy, is voice coaching for those wishing to develop a more feminine voice.
-We work with predominantly transgender clients (and some cis clients too), be they trans women wishing to develop a purely female voice, trans people of other identities wanting a more feminine voice than they currently have, and even voice over artists that wish to play both male and female characters!
-Whatever the reason for your goals, our goal is to help you achieve effective voice feminization.
+We work with transgender clients (and cis clients too), be they trans women wishing to develop a purely female voice, trans people of other identities wanting a more feminine voice than they currently have, and even voice over artists that wish to play both male and female characters!
+Whatever your goals are, we can help you achieve effective voice feminization.

 Do female hormones change the voice?
 Does estrogen make my voice higher?

 These are questions we hear fairly often.
 The short answer is no – estrogen will not reduce the size of the voice box or shorten the vocal folds.
 Female hormones may influence feeling and behavior, however, and this may have a modest positive impact on voice feminization therapy.
 For that reason, voice training is still ultimately necessary to achieve a fully feminine voice that most trans feminine people will be happy with.

 How long does MTF voice training take?

 It depends on the person and their goals, but typically we see trans people achieve voice feminization that they are happy with in 3-6 months.
 Voice feminization for singing may take a bit longer, with a year being a more common time frame.

 What goes into Voice Feminization?